On dimension and regularity of bundle measures: Two extensions of Theorem

 \subsection{Rectifiability of bundle measures}

-As we have seen in the proof of Theorem~\ref{mainres}, the homogenity condition gives us a possibility to relate geometry of sets with values of bundles measures.
-Proof of theorem is a consequence of a qualitative reformulation of Theorem~\ref{rwthm}.
+As we have seen in the proof of Theorem~\ref{mainres}, the homogenity condition gives us a possibility to relate geometry of singular sets with values of bundles measures.
+Proof of Theorem \ref{regthm}, which employs similar principles, is a consequence of a qualitative reformulation of Theorem~\ref{rwthm}.